tiagofribeiro/my-todo/README.md

 This project demands some environment variables.

-First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.
+First, you will need to install the packages in `package.json` using your preferred package manager (I'm using *yarn*).

-To start Metro, run the following command from the _root_ of your React Native project:
+To start **Metro**, the JavaScript _bundler_ that ships _with_ React Native, run the following command from the _root_ of your React Native project:

 ```bash
 yarn start